- Benefits of good nutrition during cancer treatment

 - Changes in taste or smell

 - Feeling very tired all the time (fatigue)

-You might or might not have any of these side effects.
-Many factors determine whether you will have side effects and how bad they will be.
-These factors include the type of cancer you have, the part of the body affected, the type and length of your treatment, and the dose of treatment.
+You might – or might not – have any of these side effects.
+Many factors determine whether you’ll have side effects and how bad they’ll be.
+These factors include the type of cancer you have, the part of the body affected, the type and length of treatment, and the dose of treatment.

 Many side effects can be controlled, and most go away over time after treatment ends.
-Talk with your doctor or nurse about your chances of having side effects and what can be done to help control them.
-After your treatment starts, tell your cancer care team about any side effects that are not controlled.
-Let them know if the medicines they have given you to help with side effects do not work, so that others can be used.
+Talk with your cancer care team about your chances of having side effects and what can be done to help control them.
+After your treatment starts, tell your cancer care team about any side effects that aren’t controlled.
+Let them know if the medicines they’ve given you to help with side effects do not work, so that others can be used.

 We have a lot more information on the different side effects of cancer treatment.
 Call us or visit our website for more details.